Holly Wreaths Recipe

 - Frosting and decorator gel

-- 1. In a bowl, cream butter and cream cheese.
-Add sugar; blend well.
+- 1. Preheat oven to 375°.
+Cream butter and cream cheese.
+Add sugar; beat until light and fluffy.
 Stir in vanilla.
 Gradually beat in flour.

 Reviews for Holly Wreaths